|Die Homepage der Familie Beis

 wrote in the WWW about the AD24QS and DA24QS kits

-Here I introduce my Analog to Digital Converter AD24QS, the Digital to Analog Converters DA24QS ("QS" stands for "Quad Speed") and my DA2USB Digital Audio to USB Interface.
+Here I introduce my Analog to Digital Converter AD24QS, the Digital to Analog Converter DA24QS ("QS" stands for "Quad Speed") and my DA2USB Digital Audio to USB Interface.
 The designs went through quite a couple of redesigns and I believe them to be really fine.

 With a design like this, it cannot be and it never was my intention to beat the price of cheap devices commercially available.
 I can beat the quality only.
 If you need something cheap I can probably give you tips, too.